Tennis-Coric tests positive for COVID-19, poses questions for sport's return

 With both Serbia and Croatia easing lockdown measures weeks before the event, players were not obliged to observe social distancing rules in either country.
 "It is recommended that anyone who has been in close contact for more than 10 minutes with the tennis player be advised to self-isolate for 14 days and to contact their doctor," the event organisers said in a statement on Monday.

 The men's world number one took the test on Monday after returning to Belgrade in the morning, Serbian media reported.
-Russian Andrey Rublev, another player at the Adria Tour, said he tested negative for the virus.
+Zverev, Croatia's Marin Cilic and Russian Andrey Rublev - who all played at the Adria Tour - said they tested negative for the virus but will follow self-isolation guidelines.

 "Boneheaded decision to go ahead with the 'exhibition' speedy recovery fellas, but that's what happens when you disregard all protocols.
 This IS NOT A JOKE," Australian player Nick Kyrgios said in a scathing social media post.
 American tennis great Chris Evert also criticised the organisers for the lack of social-distancing, saying "... total physical contact, no face masks, even the fans were without masks..
 I don't get it."